cloudfoundry/community/toc/working-groups/WORKING-GROUPS.md

 Mission: Provides cloud-native buildpacks for servers, languages, and frameworks popular with application developers.

 Technical assets: Includes components from the CF Buildpacks, Java Buildpack, and Paketo projects.
+The GitHub repos this WG manages in the `cloudfoundry` GitHub organization are to be labeled with the `cff-wg-buildpacks` topic.

 ## Community Experience